bigtoga/Examples/Cloud - Azure/AZ-300/To Do - Questions to get answered.md

 **How to move VM to new resource group in different location**

 **How to move VM to new vnet**
+1. Delete the vm
+2. Create a new vm
+- you cannot attach a NIC from one resource group to a vm in a different rg

 **Can parts of a vm exist in different regions?**